 Ethics: Seeking the truth

-— Do what we can to verify information before publication, and ensure our articles portray the information included in them in a way that is honest and accurate.
+— Do everything we can to verify information before publication, and ensure our content conveys the information included in it in a way that is honest and accurate.
 If we are unable to verify something, we must explain this to our audience and be clear that this is the case.

-— Avoid errors and inaccuracies wherever possible, and correct any that are brought to our attention as quickly as possible, under the processes set out below
+— Avoid errors and inaccuracies at all costs, and correct any errors that are brought to our attention as quickly as possible.

 — Always obtain information in an honest and open way, unless the evidence needed for a story of huge public importance cannot be uncovered by traditional, straightforward means, in which case a different approach must be discussed with a senior editor and in most cases revealed to our audience.

 — Differentiate between news and opinion.
-Monsters and Critics provides clear labels on all its articles so that our readers can clearly differentiate between the two
+Monsters and Critics provides clear labels on all its content so that our audience can clearly differentiate between the two.

-— Do not accept gifts or anything else that allows us to profit materially in exchange for the publication of a story, or for the inclusion of information or a link within a story.
-If a story is paid for or written in collaboration with another commercial entity or person, in exchange for money or otherwise, this will be made clear to the reader.
+— Not accept gifts or anything else that allows journalists or the company to profit materially in exchange for the publication of a story, or for the inclusion of information, an embed or a link within a story.
+If a story is paid for or written in collaboration with another commercial entity or person, in exchange for money or otherwise, this will be made clear to the audience.

 — Avoid conflicts of interest wherever possible.
-If an important story cannot be written without a conflict existing, then this needs to be discussed with a senior editor first and disclosed clearly to the reader.
+If an important story cannot be written without a conflict existing, then this needs to be discussed with a senior editor first and disclosed clearly to the audience.

-Monsters & Critics avoids using unnamed sources wherever possible unless anonymity is required to protect that source from harm, and is fundamental to the publication of the story.
+Monsters & Critics avoids using unnamed sources wherever possible unless anonymity is absolutely fundamental to protect that source from harm, and their views are absolutely crucial to the publication of the story.